 Before joining Human Rights Watch in 2015, I was the Executive Coordinator of the NGO Working Group on Women, Peace and Security, a senior-level leadership coalition of NGOs that holds the UN Security Council accountable to its obligations on women’s rights.

-I have worked and conducted research in Mexico, Guatemala, and El Salvador, particularly on women conflict negotiators, and written on numerous aspects of the women, peace and security agenda.
+I have worked and conducted research on numerous conflict contexts, particularly on women conflict negotiators, and written on numerous aspects of the women, peace and security agenda.
 I hold an MA and a PhD in Political Science.

 English: Excellent (first language)